Agricultural Literacy Curriculum Matrix

 It's a MOO-stery!
 (Grades 3-5)

-Students will make observations and learn about historic tools used on a dairy farm to store and process milk into cheese and butter.
+Students make observations about historic tools used on a dairy farm to store and process milk into cheese and butter.
+Grades 3-5

 animal nutritionist: a person who specializes in animal nutrition, concerned with dietary needs of animals in captivity such as livestock, pets, and animals in wildlife rehabilitation facilities